A Community of Faith

 3:15 - 4:00 p.m.

 On May 20, 2020, Bishop Gregory Parkes announced the joyful return to the public celebration of Sunday Mass.

-Here at St. Thomas we will return to our normal schedule to publicly celebrate our Sunday masses beginning on with the Vigil Mass for Pentecost on Saturday, May 23, 2020, at 4:30 p.m.
+Here at St. Thomas we returned to our normal schedule to publicly celebrate our Sunday masses beginning with the Vigil Mass for Pentecost.

 We will continue to live-stream our Masses and services on Facebook @MyStThomas.org.

-For those without access to Facebook, we will post a link to the services on the homepage of our website as soon as possible after the live-stream, so you can view the Mass or service after it has aired.
+For those without access to Facebook, we will post a link to the services at the top of our homepage as soon as possible after the live-stream, so you can view the Mass or service after it has aired.